Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Attitude is a little thing that makes a big difference.
+> Older men declare war.
+But it is youth that must fight and die.

 <!-- QUOTE_END -->